aspose-words/Aspose.Words-Documentation/reportingservices/getting-started/install-aspose-words-for-reporting-services/integrating-manually-with-visual-studio-report-designer/_index.md

 ﻿---
-title: Integrating Manually with Visual Studio Report Designer
+title: Integrating Manually with Visual Studio Report Designer - Aspose.Words for Reporting Services
 articleTitle: Integrating Manually with Visual Studio Report Designer
 linktitle: Integrating Manually with Visual Studio Report Designer
 description: "This page describes manual installation process of the Aspose.Words for Reporting Services to a Business Intelligence Development Studio."